-For many students, living in dorms at the main campus or at one of SUM's cohorts is an exciting opportunity to enter into a close-knit life-long network of friends.
-In each of our beautiful residence halls, resident assistants are ready to make your on-campus living experience comfortable and fun!
+For many students, living in dorms at the main campus or at one of SUM's cohorts is an exciting opportunity to enter into a close-knit, life-long network of friends.
+In each of our beautiful residence halls, Resident Assistants are ready to make the on-campus living experience comfortable and engaging.
 The main SUM campus offers dormitories for male, female and married students.